nplhse/icuhelp/README.md

     $ cd ~/webroot/icuhelp
     $ composer install
     ```
-3. Setup ICUhelp by using our custom **composer** script (including some demo fixtures for the database):
+3. Setup ICUhelp by using our custom **composer** script.
+This always includes some dummy data that populates the database for demonstration and testing purposes.

     ```
     $ composer setup